 publishPostGraphQL mutation that transitions a post from

-If you wanted to support unpublishing already published blog posts to move them back from
+You can also add more than one action between your own states in either direction.
+If you wanted to support unpublishing already-published blog posts and move them back from

 Draft, you could drag a new action arrow from the

 Draft state.
 You could name this action